Introducing… SuperMeat: A new cruelty free meat startup.

 If cultured chicken meat becomes widely available, there will be no need for extensive farming and killing the birds.

-The goal is to provide affordable, sustainable cruelty free meat to supermarkets, restaurants and at some point, people’s homes, by growing chicken breast from the cells of chickens.
+The goal is to provide affordable, sustainable cruelty free meat to supermarkets, restaurants and at some point, people’s homes, by growing chicken breast from the cells of chickens tht have not been harmed.

 Moreover, the process doesn’t involve ordering the supply from laboratories – instead, it will be possible to simply purchase a “meat oven”, which will do all the work from scratch.